 HISTORY OF ‘AWD TUTS’ COTTAGE & HOW IT GOT ITS NAME

 This cottage, constructed in 1640 is stone-built like those adjoining it.
 Sadly, due to the state of disrepair in the 20th century, it was partly re-built.
 The internal walls however, are still the original stone, laid there almost 400 years ago by craftsmen of the day.
 These tiny cottages, stacked together like a pack of cards are tucked away among the narrow yards and ‘Ghauts’ in the oldest part of Whitby.
-They have a long history and a historic past.
+The cottages have a long history and a historic past.
 Most of the buildings in the area are Grade 2 and Grade 3 listed, some dating back to the 16th Century, as does the property adjoining us and fronting Church Street.

 If walls could talk, they would have plenty to say about the days of smugglers and history of the press gangs, rife in this area at the time.
 Many of these buildings, ‘Awd Tuts’ being one of them, are known to have ‘hidden rooms’ where contraband was once stored.
 Looking out of the window from the top floor bedroom, it is very easy to understand how illicit gains were passed from window to window to avoid the Bailiffs, Police and Tax Inspectors below.
 Smuggled goods could travel from one end of Church Street to another, without ever touching the ground!